 Easy to Teach and Engage

-Siamese cats are highly intelligent and can learn commands, tricks, and even leash walking with proper training.
+Siamese cats are highly intelligent and can learn commands, walking, and playing with proper training.

 Why this matters for children:

-Teaching a pet simple tricks can be a fun learning experience and helps children develop responsibility and patience.
+Teaching a pet simple training can be a fun learning experience and helps children develop responsibility and patience for their cat.

 Example: